rohteemie/cloud-automation-toolkit/README.md

     cd <repository-directory>
 ````

-** Navigate to the directory that matches your setup needs (e.g., node-setup/ for a Node.js environment).
+Navigate to the directory that matches your setup needs (e.g., node-setup/ for a Node.js environment).

-** Make the scripts executable:
+- **1 Make the scripts executable** :

 ````Bash
     chmod +x *.sh
 ````

-** Run the scripts in the order provided to ensure a successful setup:
+- **2 Run the scripts in the order provided to ensure a successful setup** :

 ````bash
     ./setup-node.sh  # Example for Node.js setup